open/close all folders

 - Kirby's Return to Dream Land has a variation.
 When Kirby delivers the final blow with his Ultra Sword to Magolor in his first form, Magolor tries to defend himself by conjuring a shield that results in one final struggle before Kirby manages to overpower him.

 - In Saints Row 2, this happens during the cutscene for the mission "Bleed Out".
-It also occurs in the Saints Row the Third mission "deckers.die".
+It also occurs in the Saints Row: The Third mission "deckers.die".

 - Used in the game Dark Messiah, though there it's referred to as a "contest of might."

-- Beautifully subverted in the Deception trailer for The Old Republic, the main villain of the trailer momentarily locked his blade with the leading Jedi he was facing off with, whom immediately breaks the lock by turning slightly to one side, loosing his blade and smashing Darth Malgus in the face with the pommel of his saber hilt.
+- Beautifully subverted in the Deception trailer for Star Wars: The Old Republic, the main villain of the trailer momentarily locked his blade with the leading Jedi he was facing off with, whom immediately breaks the lock by turning slightly to one side, loosing his blade and smashing Darth Malgus in the face with the pommel of his saber hilt.
 Ala the counterattack described below in the Real Life section.

 - You can end up locking your gun to Kai Leng's blade in your final boss fight with him in Mass Effect 3.
+The final boss of the Citadel DLC can involve an omni-blade lock, depending on your class.

-- Conversely, in Olympic fencing, this sort of overdramatic parry sometimes referred to as a Hollywood parry or Star Wars parry.
+- Conversely, in Olympic fencing, this sort of overdramatic parry is sometimes referred to as a Hollywood parry or Star Wars parry.
 Students are reminded to stop looking cool, disengage, and stab him already.

 - The angle needed to parry an attack varies between weapons, but is almost always much less than the average person suspects.
 Fencing is a fast enough sport that even a hint of movement in the wrong direction can mean a touch against you; exaggerated movements will get you hit.

 - Contrary to most sport fencing today, longsword fencing in the German styles practically required this.
 Combined with other techniques like using the pommel and guard as blunt instruments and surprisingly advanced grappling, this was practically the only way to effectively fight an opponent in full armor.
 The general strategy was to bind, smash or throw your opponent to the ground, and then make a thrust at the now (slightly more) exposed gaps in your opponent's armor.
 Several techniques involved putting one or both hands on the blade of the sword, for extra leverage.
+However, this sort of blade contact was transient, usually with one fighter either disengaging or winning the bind, most often though superior technique, as opposed to the face-to-face brute-force contest of strength that is often portrayed in cinema and video games.